Illinois Compiled Statutes

 deposited in the State Police Services Fund and shall not exceed the actual

 cost of the records check.
-The Department of State Police shall furnish,
+The Illinois State Police shall furnish,

 pursuant to positive identification, records of conviction to the Board.